‘Jersey Shore’ Star Angelina Pivarnick Busts Out Of Black Lingerie In Sensual Share

 I seriously love @anjali_artistry and @danadhairstudio ❤️❤️ Not only are these girls my besties but on top of it all they kill it in glamming me.
 Thank u @anjali_artistry for always making my skin look flawless and glamming me for all my events.
 Thank u @danadhairstudio for making my hair look sick and killing it in color.
 Love u. ????I want to thank you guys for being my rocks and always having my back when I need you both.
 Business is one thing but friendships like this no one can come between ????❤️????.
 Love u both. #theykilledit #myrideordie #glam #talented #hairstyles #hairextensions #makeup #mua #besties #friendship #truefriends #myrocks #follow #photography #photooftheday LASHELINA LASHES STYLE GLAM.
 GET YOURS TODAY AT www.lashelina.com. @lashelina

-Several of her tattoos are seen on her left side, including ink on her ribcage and left arm.
+Several of her tattoos are seen on her left side, including ink on her rib cage and left arm.

 Angelina’s dark-colored hair was long and full.
 She is a fan of extensions, so these were likely added to make her tresses look lush for the photo.
-Much of her hair appears to be pushed to her left side, adding a dramatic touch.
+Much of her hair appears to be pushed to the left side, adding a dramatic touch.

 As for her makeup fashion, it was glam all the way with long, false eyelashes, heavy eyeliner and a bronze palette on her eyes.
 Angelina’s eyebrows were filled into a perfect arch and her lips were filled in with a wine-colored lipstick as a finishing touch.